 To change the source set to a given preselector, press the SEL button above it.
 The control cell display will be highlighted to indicate the selection.
 Now touch the required path on the wild assign touch screen area described previously.
 The pre-selector display will update to display this newly set path.
 Pressing the HEAR button will select that path to be sent to the control room loudspeakers.

 Control room monitor controls

-The control room monitor level can be altered using the rotary control labelled MAIN LS LEVEL.
-A CUT button is located to the left to this control to cut the main loudspeakers.
+The control room monitor level can be altered using the rotary control below the large dial display.
+A CUT button is located

 FIGURE 1 - CONTROL ROOM MONITORING